banjocat/SqlToCpp/README.md

 Sqlite3 is commonly used in embedded products where C/C++ is the target language.
 SqlToCpp is a python tools to help create structures that represent the database in C++.

-Main goals that will define the first stable release
+# Requried for stable release
-* Convert a SQlite3 schema into a C++ structure - This is currently implemented
+[x] Convert a SQlite3 schema into a C++ structure

-* Create callback functions that are used with SQLite3 C API - This is currently implemented
+[x] Create callback functions that are used with SQLite3 C API

-* Create an API from the C++ structures to perform CRUD opperations
+[ ] Create an API from the C++ structures to perform CRUD opperations

-* Create an API that performs SELECT with JOINs if requested
+[ ] Create an API that performs SELECT with JOINs if requested

-Future goals for other releases
+# Future goals for other releases that probably won't ever happen

-* Take a C++ structure header file and turn it into a SQLite schema
+[ ] Take a C++ structure header file and turn it into a SQLite schema

-* Diff two SQL schemas and create update script
+[ ] Diff two SQL schemas and create update script

-* Support other SQLs
+[ ] Support other SQLs